 The Board of County Commissioners is the general administrative body for county government.
 Commissioners have a myriad of responsibilities that include making decisions to make the county a better place to live and work.
 They are active in promoting public and private partnerships in human services, economic development and improving agriculture in the county.
 A few of the most important qualities that a Commissioner must have is the ability to lead; to listen to the needs of the citizens and other elected officials; to compromise and to develop a consensus on priority issues to improve the county.
 The Board of County Commissioners meet regularly on the first and third Tuesday of each month for a board meeting that is open to the public.

 General County Commission meetings are open to the public.
-For meeting dates, upcoming agendas and past minutes, please see our Commission Meetings page.
+For meeting dates please refer to the County Calendar.
+Click here to review the most current meeting agendas, and to review past meeting minutes, please see our Minutes Archive.

 - Commissioners are very accessible to the public through phone calls, emails and appointments.